How are egg cells adapted to their function

 One crucial adaptation of egg cells is their relatively large size compared to other cells in the organism.
 This enlarged size provides ample space for storing nutrients that are essential for the early development of the resulting embryo.
 During fertilization, the sperm fuses with the egg cell, supplying half of the genetic information required for embryonic development.
 The large size of the egg cell ensures that it carries a significant amount of cytoplasm, which contains various organelles and nutrients.

-See also How to scan passport on phone
+See also How to seal a patio

 In some species, specialized structures such as yolk provide an additional source of nutrition for the developing embryo.
 The yolk is a nutrient-rich substance stored within the egg, offering the necessary proteins, lipids, and other essential nutrients needed for the initial stages of embryonic growth.
 This extra nutritional provision is particularly important for species whose offspring need to endure a long incubation period before hatching.